andrewbayles/liri-node-app/README.md

 ...which runs a randomly selected user command based on the contents of a text file.

+This app is deployed on GitHub at https://andrewbayles.github.io/liri-node-app/

 ## Commands

 # search-concerts (artist)